Channel Islands Kayaking Near Ventura, California

 All guided kayaking adventures must be booked in advance as space is limited.
 All transporting of kayaks on Island Packers boats must also be booked in advance because kayak space is limited. .

 To help you decide which island to visit, specific island information is available here.
-Each of the islands of the Channel Islands National Park is a wilderness area.
+Each of the islands is truly wild.
 All water, food, and snacks must be brought with you to the island you visit – and any trash and containers brought onto the island must be taken home with you.
 Pack it in, pack it out.